flows-network/github-star-slack-messenger/README.md

 [<img width="450" alt="image" src="https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473">](https://github.com/flows-network/github-pr-summary/assets/45785633/6cefff19-9eeb-4533-a20b-03c6a9c89473)

 > If you have authenticated the GitHub access before,you can see the purple Connect button turns gray Connected button.
-Just ingore this step and click Check button.
+Just ignore this step and click Check button.
 ![image](https://github.com/flows-network/github-star-slack-messenger/assets/37167103/64bc8924-b47f-4c1c-b152-05b181f2cdea)

 ### 4. Click the Deploy button to deploy your function.